 Tiger Woods remains in the hunt at US PGA Championship halfway stage

-Tiger Woods kept himself in contention for a first major title since 2008 as the delayed second round of the 100th US PGA Championship was completed on Saturday.
+Tiger Woods kept himself in contention for a first major title since 2008 as Rory McIlroy’s hopes faded in the 100th US PGA Championship.

 Woods added a 66 to his opening 70 at Bellerive Country Club to finish four under par, six shots behind halfway leader Gary Woodland, whose 10-under-par total of 130 had established a tournament record.

+In contrast, Woods made the ideal start by holing from 15 feet for birdie on the first and five feet for another on the second, before almost chipping in on the fourth after finding trouble off the tee.

+As the final groups teed off Woods was four shots off the lead, but he was far from alone in taking advantage of the ideal conditions, with defending champion Justin Thomas making a birdie at the first and 2015 winner Jason Day picking up shots on the first and third.

-Woodland completed his second round on Friday and enjoyed a one-shot lead over compatriot Kevin Kisner, with Rickie Fowler completing a 67 on Saturday to join double US Open champion Brooks Koepka on eight under.
+Woodland enjoyed a one-shot lead over compatriot Kevin Kisner, with Rickie Fowler completing a 67 on Saturday to join double US Open champion Brooks Koepka on eight under.

 And Ireland’s Shane Lowry put the finishing touches to a flawless 64, his lowest round in a major, when play resumed to move alongside world number one Dustin Johnson, Charl Schwartzel and Thomas Pieters on seven under.